peterkhe1999/CheatSheet/OSCP/README.md

 ## Abusing Cron Jobs

-We could inspect the cron log file (`/var/log/cron.log`) for running cron jobs.
+We could inspect the cron log file (`/var/log/cron.log`) for running cron jobs

 ```bash
 grep "CRON" /var/log/syslog
 ```

 ## Abusing Password Authentication

 Linux passwords are generally stored in `/etc/shadow`, which is not readable by normal users.

-Historically however, password hashes, along with other account information, were stored in the world-readable file `/etc/passwd`.
-For backwards compatibility, if a **password hash** is present in the **2nd column of an /etc/passwd** user record, it is considered valid for authentication and it takes precedence over the respective entry in `/etc/shadow`, if available. => if we can write into `/etc/passwd`, we can effectively set an arbitrary password for any account.
+Historically, password hashes, along with other account information, were stored in the world-readable file `/etc/passwd`.
+For backwards compatibility, if a **password hash** is present in the **2nd column of an `/etc/passwd`** user record, it is considered valid for authentication and it takes precedence over the respective entry in `/etc/shadow`, if available

+=> If we can write into `/etc/passwd`, we can effectively set an arbitrary password for any account.

 By default, if no other option is specified, `openssl` will generate a hash using the **crypt** algorithm, a supported hashing mechanism for Linux authentication, output: `Fdzt.eqJQ4s0g`